-In the event that a change in control occurs, the acquiring or surviving entity in the transaction may assume or substitute similar awards for the outstanding options, restricted stock and restricted stock units, in which case the vesting of the options, restricted stock and restricted stock units is not accelerated.
-In such case, all of the options, restricted stock and restricted stock units will become immediately vested and exercisable if an NEO's service relationship with us terminates without cause or due to death or disability after the change in control.
+In the event that a change in control occurs, the acquiring or surviving entity in the transaction may assume or substitute similar awards for the outstanding options, restricted stock and restricted stock units, in which case the vesting of the options, restricted stock and restricted stock units will become immediately vested and exercisable if an NEO's service relationship with us terminates without cause or due to death or disability after the change in control.
 If the acquiring or surviving entity does not assume or substitute similar awards for outstanding awards or our common stock is exchanged solely for cash in such change in control transaction, the vesting of options, restricted stock and restricted stock units will generally accelerate in full in connection with the change in control and the NEO will generally receive a cash payment equal to the number of shares of common stock then subject to such awards, whether or not vested and/or exercisable, multiplied by the excess, if any, of the greater of (A) the highest per share price offered to holders of common stock in any transaction whereby the change in control takes place or (B) the fair market value of a share of common stock on the date of occurrence of the change in control, over the exercise price per share of common stock subject to the award (if applicable).